SiJiL82/borrow_something/README.md

   - Set Heroku as remote repository `heroku git:remote -a APP_NAME`
   - Push code to Heroku `git push heroku main`

+# Known Issues
+- The Heroku deployment returns a 404 error retrieving the CSS file from the remote Cloudinary storage as it looks in the wrong path for the file.
+  - As a workaround, a direct link to the CSS file is included in `base.html`
 # Credits
 - [Neumorphism.io](https://neumorphism.io) to generate CSS styling of site elements.